henningte/irpeat/README.md

 ### Sources

-The data and prediciton models for holocellulose and Klason are derived from Hodgkins et al. (2018) and were restructured to match the requirements of ir.
+The data and prediction models for holocellulose and Klason are derived from Hodgkins et al. (2018) and were restructured to match the requirements of ir.
 The original article containing the data can be downloaded from <https://www.nature.com/articles/s41467-018-06050-2> and